psatler/flutter_responsive/README.md

 In order to check how the screen behaves on different device size, you can inspect (_Ctrl + Shift + I_) and select the screen sizes.

+### Running locally

+If you have Python installed on your local machine, the easiest way to serve the local files is as follows:

+1. `cd` into the the `build/web` folder of the project
+2. once there, run `python3 -m http.server 8000`
+3. then on your web browser, go to `http://localhost:8000`

 ### Aknowledments

 - [Web Renderers](https://flutter.dev/docs/development/tools/web-renderers)